Frequently Asked Questions

 - How many children are in a classroom?

 The preschool consists of two classrooms with an average of 13 children in each class, with one teacher and one assistant teacher for each class.
 There is one larger classroom with an average of 18 children, one teacher and two assistant teachers.
-The Kindergarten is composed of a maximum 22 children, with a lead teacher and one or two assistants, depending on enrollment.
+The Kindergarten is composed of a maximum of 22 children with a lead teacher and one or two assistants, depending on enrollment.

 - How do you decide which classroom a child should have?

 We do our very best to balance classrooms (boy/girl ratio and developmental level of students).
 We do fill openings on a first-come, first-served basis and register until we are full.
 Our Educational Director, Mrs. Gannon, also appreciates parents' input regarding their child's temperament and sociability.
 For example, the big room might not be best for a quiet or shy child as it can be overwhelming, too busy and noisy.
 We want children to be successful and we use our best judgement in placing children in classrooms.
 All the classrooms do operate on the same curriculum and each has dedicated staff that work hard to help children feel safe and accepted.
 Parent requests can be made, but we cannot guarantee your request will be granted.